FabianB14/data-structures-and-algorithms/data-structures-and-algorithms/linked_list/README.md

 I've added the preorder, inorder and postorder methods I've aslo added a add and comtains method

+## FizzBuzz
+Created a method  that would take the numbers divisiable by 3,5 and 3&5 You will be able to pass a Binary Tree to fizzbuzz.
+Recursively fizzbuzz will replace the divisables and return the tree

 Image of the white boarding process

 ## This is the Kth method